-CLAUSE H.32 - COMMON SECURITY CONFIGURATIONS IN INFORMATION TECHNOLOGY ACQUISITIONS [M019 - 10/27/09]

-All information technology acquisitions shall include the appropriate information technology security policies and requirements, including use of common security configurations available from the National Institute of Standards and Technology's website at http://checklists.nist.gov commensurate with the mission of the contract and conducive to the research and development efforts of the laboratory.
+CLAUSE H.32 - COMMON SECURITY CONFIGURATIONS IN INFORMATION TECHNOLOGY ACQUISITIONS from the National Institute of Standards and Technology's website at http://checklists.nist.gov commensurate with the mission of the contract and conducive to the research and development efforts of the laboratory.
 This requirement shall be included in all subcontracts which are for information technology acquisitions; and the Laboratory CIO shall annually certify, by September 30th, to the DOE Site Office Contracting Officer that this requirement is being incorporated into information technology acquisitions.